plamolinux/get_pkginfo/README.md

-Script to check and download the updated package
+Script to check and download updated packages for Plamo Linux

 ## Usage